gridsome/gridsome.org/docs/jamstack.md

 # What is the JAMstack?

-JAMstack is a new way of building websites and apps that delivers better performance, higher security, lower cost of scaling, and a better developer experience.
+> JAMstack is a new way of building websites and apps that delivers better performance, higher security, lower cost of scaling, and a better developer experience.
 It's a Modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup.

-> Gridsome makes **JAMstack development with Vue.js** simple & fast

 ## Benefits